Employee Spotlight: Christina Polizzi

 To say the role keeps me on my toes is an understatement!

-You are coming up on four years at Acceleration Partners, what is the greatest lesson you’ve learned in your time here thus far?
+What is the greatest lesson you’ve learned in your time working at Acceleration Partners so far?

 Acceleration Partners is a fast-growing company and to thrive here, you need to be adaptable and open to change and shifting priorities.